apike/allenpike.com/_posts/2021-04-30-books-are-a-seed.markdown

 For most of my life, I rarely read books.

 I’m a pretty high-energy person, but a rather slow reader.
-Since I became an Extremely Online teenager, books have felt a bit... sluggish.
+Ever since I grew into an Extremely Online teenager, books have felt a bit... sluggish.
 Less informative, per hour invested, than the alternatives.
 Low density.

-I’ve always loved the *idea*of books.
-But actually finishing one can be a challenge.

-Did you know that finishing a book can take days, if not weeks?!
+I’ve always loved the *idea* of books.
+But did you know that finishing a book can take days, if not weeks?!
 Meanwhile, our world is thronging with fascinating topics, perspectives, and information.
 There are *so many* things one could be learning about.
-Spending hours and hours working through a single non-fiction book on a single topic can feel like a bit of slog.
-You could read dozens of short-form articles – or thousands of tweets – in that amount of time!
+You could read dozens of short-form articles – or thousands of tweets – in the time it would take to finish a book!

 ## Going wide
 Unfortunately, there’s a problem with gorging short form writing.
 Although it can expose you to a wide array of things, your understanding of those things eventually hits diminishing returns.
-Eventually, you’ve read all the quick takes you can handle on a given topic.
-Sooner or later, you’ll burn out on the latest drama recap.
-A book, on the other hand, can do something very different.
+Eventually, all the quick takes start to sound familiar.
+The Wikipedia articles start to feel a bit samey.

+A book, on the other hand, can take you in a different direction.
 It can help you go deep.

 In long form, authors can do more.
 They can do more setup, provide more context, and build a more thorough framework for considering a topic.
-They can also give more memorable examples, work through more potential criticisms, and offer more repetition of their most useful ideas.
+They can also give more memorable examples, work through more potential criticisms, and offer more variants of their most useful ideas.

 Something I’ve only recently come to understand, though, is the value to readers of going deep themselves.
-Taking the time to read something over multiple days, highlighting passages, taking notes, and thinking about a topic throughout the week helps you really process it.
-You can consider something in a deeper and more meaningful way, often leveling it up from something you’ve been exposed to towards something you can teach.
+Taking the time to read something a little bit each day, highlighting passages, taking notes, and thinking about a topic throughout the week helps you really process it.
+You can consider something in a deeper and more meaningful way, often leveling it up from something you’ve been exposed to towards something you can do – or even teach.
 You can really immerse yourself in how this thing really *really* works.

 Of course, it’s not possible to engage in depth with every topic out there.
 But for me, going deep on a few things a year has been really cool.